SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 * Architecture Experiment 4: **80%**
 * MobilenetV2 base model: **100%**

 The use of Transfer Learning with the MobilenetV2 base architecture was a bittersweet success.
-I wanted a more accurate model of my own, but its hard to argue with the efficiency and predictive power of a network that will predict my kids toys 100% of the time.
+I wanted a more accurate model of my own, but it is hard to argue with the efficiency and predictive power of a network that will predict my kids toys 100% of the time.
 My small data set (500 training images) is less than ideal, but I've also learned to think very carefully about training data in CNNs.

 ### Growth/Next Steps <a name="overview-growth"></a>